-When you’re late in paying for a credit card, most companies will charge you late payment fees.
-Although the charges imposed vary between banks, it is usually a minimum of RM10 or 1% of your total outstanding balance, or whichever is higher.
-You should also note that you will be charged an interest rate until the balance you owe is fully paid.
-You may think that 1% doesn’t seem like a large amount, but if you make it a habit those charges can add up.
+When you're late in paying your credit card bill, most companies will impose late payment fees.
+These charges vary between banks but typically amount to a minimum of RM10 or 1% of your total outstanding balance, whichever is higher.
+It's important to note that interest will continue to accrue until the outstanding balance is fully paid.
+While 1% might not seem substantial, habitual late payments can lead to significant cumulative charges.

-Under the Bankruptcy Act 1967, a person can be declared bankrupt if a creditor shows that there is unpaid debt amounting to RM30,000 with a default of 6 months.
-You may think the figure is a long shot but if you don’t keep up with your payments, you may not realize it as the amount quickly snowballs.
-Once you are declared bankrupt you will lose some privileges such as being barred from leaving Malaysia and the Director General Insolvency (DGI) will be appointed to manage your assets to settle outstanding debts.
+Under the Bankruptcy Act 1967, a person can be declared bankrupt if a creditor can demonstrate unpaid debt amounting to RM30,000 with a default of 6 months.
+While this amount may initially seem distant, it can escalate rapidly if you neglect your payments.
+Once declared bankrupt, you may lose certain privileges, such as the ability to leave Malaysia.
+The Director General Insolvency (DGI) will be appointed to manage your assets to settle outstanding debts.
 This situation can also impact your ability to practice certain professions, such as law, accounting, and medicine, and your bank accounts may be frozen.